jupyter/docker-stacks/tagging/README.md

 ### Images Hierarchy

-All images dependencies on each other and what taggers and manifest they make use of is defined in `images_hierarchy.py`.
+All images' dependencies on each other and what taggers and manifest they make use of are defined in `images_hierarchy.py`.

 `get_taggers_and_manifests.py` defines a helper function to get the taggers and manifests for a specific image.